Grand Duke Dmitri Pavlovich of Russia: Banishment to Persia

 At his arrival in Persia, he was welcomed by his officers as his reputation for the Rasputin assassination had made him popular.
-He served ten weeks under General Nikolai Baratov who headed the 1st Caucasus Cossack Corps on the Caucasus Front in the Persian city of Kazvin.
+He served ten weeks under General Nikolai Baratov who headed the 1st Caucasus Cossack Corps on the Caucasus Front in the Persian city of Qazvin.
 Within two months Nicholas II was forced to abdicate ending the rule of the Romanov dynasty.
 General Baratov asked Dmitri to leave since there were rumblings from the lower ranks, and his safety could not be guaranteed.
-Ronald Wingate entertained Grand Duke Dmitri Pavlovich when he passed through Najaf.
+Ronald Wingate entertained Pavlovich when he passed through Najaf.
 The Provisional Government invited him to return to Russia, but he declined.
 Lacking both friends and money, he lived precariously.
 In the summer of 1917, Dmitri left the Russian occupation zone moving to Tehran.
 Dmitri stayed briefly with General Meidel (ru), then the head of the Persian Cossack Division, before being taken in by the British Minister to Tehran, Sir Charles Murray Marling, and his wife, Lucia.
 Through 1917 and most of 1918 Grand Duke Dmitri lived with the Marlings.

-Sir Charles obtained an honorary commission for Dmitri as a liaison officer with the British Mission and eventually persuaded the British Foreign Office in 1918 that Dmitri would become the next Emperor of Russia, gaining his admission to England after many previous rejections.
-Marling became an important father figure to Grand Duke Dmitri, and the relationship there established between the Grand Duke and the entire Marling family would prove to be close and enduring.
+Marling obtained an honorary commission for Pavlovich as a liaison officer with the British Mission and eventually persuaded the British Foreign Office in 1918 that he would become the next Emperor of Russia, gaining his admission to England.
+Marling became an important father figure to Pavlovich, and the relationship there established between them would prove to be close and enduring.